wltrimbl/cmsc13600-course-materials/docs/HW-3-Data-Model.md

 The only contents of any consequence should be one row in `auth_user` previously created by `manage.py createsuperuser`.
 This is the django admin user, and it has access to some boilerplate tools; this is neither a user nor an administrator; this is more a programmer or system administrator.
 You need to create a UserType table to keep track of whether someone has the authority to make content Disappear.

 ## Submission
 Follow the submission instructions of the previous weeks.
-There should be a pull request with: `app/models.py`, `app/robot-models.py`, `my-data-model.png`, and `llm-comparison.txt`.
+There should be a pull request with: `models.py`, `my-data-model.png`.

 ## Grading ( 5 points )
 1. (1 point from autograder): django runs with your code.
 (No syntax errors)
 2. (1 point) ER diagram
-3. (1 point) UserType table looks like it has correct functionality
+3. (1 point) UserType (or Profile or AbstractUser) table looks like it has correct functionality
 4. (1 point) Uploads/metadata table looks up to the task
 5. (1 point) Facts table looks up to the task